djangoaddicts/django-hostutils/docs/source/about.rst

 ---------------------------

 django-hostutils is built on Python 3.10.x and Django 4.2.x.
-For a full list of packages and requirements, please see the install_requires in the setup.cfg file.
+For a full list of packages and requirements, please see the install_requires in the pyproject.toml file.

 |